Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The use of energy from ATP to move ions and small molecules against their concentration gradient.

-Answer is D: Energy (ATP) is required to force molecules against their concentration gradient.
+Answer is D: Energy (ATP) is required to force molecules against their concentration gradient. - Which of the following is the smallest living structural unit of the body?

 A. Atom B. Molecule C. Organelle D. Cell

-Answer is D: The cell is smallest structural unit that is deemed to be alive.
+Answer is D: The cell is smallest structural unit that is deemed to be alive. - Which of the following enables ions such as sodium to cross a plasma membrane?

 A. Phospholipid bilayer B. Peripheral proteins C. Integral proteins D. Desmosomes

-58. Cell membranes can maintain a difference in electrical charge between the interior of the cell and the extracellular fluid.
+Answer is C: One function of integral protein in the PM is to form channels to allow for the passage of ions. - Cell membranes can maintain a difference in electrical charge between the interior of the cell and the extracellular fluid.
 What is this charge difference called?

 A. Excitability B. The membrane potential C. The action potential D. The sodium-potassium pump

 Answer is B: The inside of a cell is negative, while the exterior side of the membrane is positive.
 This difference in charge constitutes a difference in electrical potential (or voltage), known as the resting membrane potential.
-An action potential is generated when the membrane is stimulated and the potential reversed.
+An action potential is generated when the membrane is stimulated and the potential reversed. - The resting membrane potential of a cell is the consequence of which of the following concentrations of ions?

 A. High K+ and Cl − outside the cell and high Na+ and large anions inside the cell